 Additionally, each diversity month celebrated in 2021 featured a virtual panel hosted by Dr. David Callender, Memorial Hermann’s President and CEO.
 During these panels, available for live streaming and recorded for later viewing, Dr. Callender was joined by Memorial Hermann leaders and experts from the community in a candid discussion while answering questions from employees related to that month’s theme.

 One of our most popular activities during our diversity month celebrations was our weekly #FridayFeature story, in which an employee shared his or her personal story and unique experience as it relates to their heritage, faith, family and traditions.
-Memorial Hermann shared many of these stories on our social media platforms to promote these efforts throughout the community.
+Memorial Hermann shared many of these stories on our social media platforms to promote these stories throughout the community.

 In December, the EDI Community Council, in partnership with Memorial Hermann’s Community Benefit Corporation, hosted a holiday bike ride and toy drive in Houston’s Acres Homes, a historically divested community.
 The event highlighted the importance of regular physical exercise in overall health and well-being while brightening the holidays by distributing nearly 300 toys to more than 100 families.